 The i5650S and i5850S Scanners simplify the process by reducing the amount of manual labor.
 Using the patch-sheet recognition feature to separate document batches, reusable patch sheets are separated and output to the rear exit tray, while original customer documents are automatically separated and output to an exception tray at the front of the scanner.
 With the automated sorting capabilities these scanners deliver, separator sheets can now be used many times.
 Scanning service providers no longer have to throw away millions of separator sheets each year.
 The ability to re-use separator sheets delivers substantial cost savings and reduces the waste footprint.

-Alaris, a Kodak Alaris business, is a leading provider of information capture solutions that simplify business processes.
-Alaris’ smart, connected solutions, powered by decades of image science innovation, offer advanced paper handling features designed to improve scanning efficiency and ensure better results, regardless of the mix of document types.
+Kodak Alaris business is a leading provider of information capture solutions that simplify business processes.
+Kodak Alaris’ smart, connected solutions, powered by decades of image science innovation, offer advanced paper handling features designed to improve scanning efficiency and ensure better results, regardless of the mix of document types.